-19. Data provided by applicants and mentees will be processed and held in accordance with applicable data protection regulations, including the requirements of the Data Protection Act 2018.
+19. Data provided by applicants and mentees will be processed and held in accordance with applicable data protection regulations, including the requirements of UK GDPR.
 For information on how your personal data is processed, please see our privacy notice, which can be accessed on the GDPR page of the COMBAR website.